aaronvanderlip/fast-api-project/README.md

 - [Schemathesis](https://schemathesis.readthedocs.io/en/stable/)

 ## Starting the application

-Unzip the provide file and ensure you have a Docker daemon running.
+Ensure you have a Docker daemon running.
 Running Docker Desktop should be sufficient.

 In the directory run the following command